adamterlson/backbone-fundamentals/README.md

 This is a testbed application that shows a build-up progression for a Todo application (similar to [ToDo MVC](http://backbonejs.org/examples/todos/) but in my own style).
 The application consumes real REST services served up from a Node+Express server.
 The code is also heavily commented to provide instruction as to what changed and wherever necessary describing what I did and why.

-**THIS IS NOT GOSPEL, IT IS MY OPINION.**  But that opinion is based on leading large teams where folks often don't know Backbone and trying to not create a tangled mess.
+**THIS IS NOT GOSPEL, THERE IS NO ONE WAY.**  What I have is based on leading large teams where folks often don't know Backbone and trying to not create a tangled mess.

 For additional help on Backbone best practices and code style, check out [my presentation on the topic](http://rvl.io/adamterlson).